-What Happens To Your Body When You Quit Eating Sugar
+What Happens to Your Body When You Quit Eating Sugar?

-Sugar is becoming the biggest dietary enemy we face.
-Many people consume more sugar than they realize.
-If you have a sweet tooth and love to eat sugary foods and beverages, be aware that too much sugar isn’t so sweet for your health.
+If you have a sweet tooth and love to eat sugary foods and beverages, be aware that too much sugar isn't so sweet for your health.

 The naturally occurring sugars in fruits and vegetables are absolutely fine.
 The problem starts when you consume more than the recommended amount of sugar that is added to foods and beverages.